Carl Tanzler: Maria Elena Milagro de Hoyos

-On April 22, 1930, while working at the Marine Hospital in Key West, Tanzler met Maria Elena "Helen" Milagro de Hoyos (1909–1931), a local Cuban-American woman who had been brought to the hospital by her mother for an examination.
-Tanzler immediately recognized her as the beautiful dark-haired woman that had been revealed to him in his earlier "visions."
-By all accounts, Hoyos was viewed as a local beauty in Key West.
+On April 22, 1930, while working at the Marine Hospital in Key West, Tanzler met Maria Elena Milagro de Hoyos (1909–1931), a local Cuban-American woman who had been brought to the hospital by her mother for an examination.
+Tanzler immediately recognized her as the beautiful dark-haired woman revealed to him in his earlier "visions."
+By all accounts, Elena was viewed as a local beauty in Key West.

 Elena was the daughter of local cigar maker Francisco "Pancho" Hoyos (1883–1934) and Aurora Milagro (1881–1940).
 She had two sisters, Florinda "Nana" Milagro Hoyos (1906–1944), who married Mario Medina (c.
 1905–1944) and also succumbed to tuberculosis; and Celia Milagro Hoyos (1913–1934).
 Medina, Nana's husband, was electrocuted trying to rescue a coworker who hit a powerline with his crane at a construction site.

 On February 18, 1926, Elena married Luis Mesa (1908–1974), the son of Caridad and Isaac Mesa.
-Mesa left Elena shortly after she suffered a miscarriage of the couple's child, and moved to Miami.
+Mesa left Elena shortly after she suffered a miscarriage, and moved to Miami.
 Elena was legally married to Mesa at the time of her death.

-Elena was eventually diagnosed with tuberculosis, a typically fatal disease at the time, that eventually claimed the lives of almost all of her immediate family.
-Tanzler, with his self-professed medical knowledge, attempted to treat and cure Elena with a variety of medicines, as well as X-ray and electrical equipment, that were brought to the Hoyos' home.
-Tanzler showered Elena with gifts of jewelry and clothing, and allegedly professed his love to her, but no evidence has surfaced to show that any of his affection was reciprocated by Elena.
+Elena was subsequently diagnosed with tuberculosis, a disease typically fatal at the time and which eventually would claim the lives of almost all of her immediate family.
+Tanzler attempted to cure Elena with a variety of treatments, remedies, X-rays, and other medical equipment that were brought to the Hoyos' home.
+Tanzler also showered Elena with gifts of jewelry and clothing, and allegedly professed his love to her, but no evidence has surfaced to show that Elena reciprocated any of his affection.